-It appears Surrey County Council Highways have repeatedly ignored the cummulative impact of extra traffic generated on this route – most recently by the projected commuter and current construction traffic generated by recent new housing developments in Cranleigh, Alfold, Loxwood and Dunsfold, and from the proposed >1800 homes to be built on Dunsfold Park and the added traffic once Cranleigh tip closes.
+It appears Surrey County Council Highways have repeatedly ignored the cumulative impact of extra traffic generated on this route – most recently by the projected commuter and current construction traffic generated by recent new housing developments in Cranleigh, Alfold, Loxwood and Dunsfold, and from the proposed >1800 homes to be built on Dunsfold Park and the added traffic once Cranleigh tip closes.
 Additionally we have the prospect of 200 homes at Milford Golf Course on Station Lane.

 If 3500 homes creates 7000 employable residents – and 88% commute (Camborne case study) then that will create a conservative estimate of 5000 extra vpd on Markwick and Station Lane.
 That is 166% increase in vehicles trying to access the rail network or the A3 at Milford.

 The impact of the tip closure will be seen at Milford and the Station Lane. route.
 Surrey CC’s tally of 1400 Cranleigh residents using the tip weekly equates to 400 extra journeys every day along Markwick Lane to Witley Tip.
 That is an extra 15 miles per resident trip to the tip.
 19600 extra miles per week.
+That is 1 million extra miles of emissions a year.

 Unsuitable for HGVs – ignored